Emerson "Snow White" Model 247 Radio (1939)

 A Note on the Model Number

 Emerson produced this radio with at least two different model numbers, BM-247 and DB-247.
-The two-letter prefix identifies the chassis type and the three-number suffix indicates the cabinet type.
+The two-letter prefix identifies the chassis type and the three-number suffix identifies the cabinet.

 The full model number is normally shown on the fiberboard back, but as with many radios, my radio's back is missing.
 If you look at the rear chassis view, however, you'll see a little sticker printed with DB followed by a serial number.
 Thus, the full model number for my radio is DB-247.